Artist Statement

 BIO

-Dee Levang is an abstract visual artist working in encaustic, fiber, and oil and cold wax.
-Born and raised in the Los Angeles area, she has made St. Louis her home for the last 21 years.
+Dee Levang is a multidisciplinary visual artist working in a range of media including encaustic, fiber and textiles, water-soluble graphite, and oil and cold wax.
+Born and raised in the Los Angeles area, she currently resides and works in St. Louis, Missouri.
 Levang studied graphic design at CalArts (California Institute of the Arts) and worked professionally as a graphic designer for over 25 years.
-Since 2015, she has been an artist and instructor teaching classes and workshops in fiber and encaustic both locally and regionally.
+As a teaching artist, she leads classes and workshops in encaustic, fiber and textiles, printmaking, and more, both locally and regionally.

-Levang has also participated in local juried art fairs and events.
-She is a member of the International Encaustics Artists organization, and the St. Louis Artists’ Guild and has been awarded grants and scholarships from the Regional Arts Commission and International Encaustic Conference in Provincetown, MA.
+Levang also participates in local juried art fairs and events.
+She is a member of the International Encaustics Artists organization, Surface Design Association, and the St. Louis Artists’ Guild and has been awarded grants and scholarships from the Regional Arts Commission in St. Louis and International Encaustic Conference in Provincetown, MA.

 What Is Encaustic?